 Interdisciplinary.
-An interdisciplinary approach is needed to combine the expertise of genome scientists and health care providers, whose efforts are often isolated.
+An interdisciplinary approach is needed to combine the expertise of genomic scientists, health care providers, industry partners, and other stakeholders whose efforts are often isolated.
+CIViC is open to curation and use by all.
+Expert Editors represent diverse scientific and clinical backgrounds.

 Transparency.
 Content should be created with transparency, kept current, be comprehensive, track provenance, and acknowledge the efforts of creators.